View into the Imaging Hangar, © Christian Ziegler, Max Planck Institute for Animal Behavior

 What is the Imaging Hangar?

 The Imaging Hangar is a core facility of the Cluster of Excellence Centre for the Advanced Study of Collective Behaviour.
-This state-of-the-art motion capture facility is designed for the study of swarms of insects, small birds and mammals, humans, and robotic collectives.
+This state-of-the-art motion capture area is designed for the study of swarms of insects, small birds and mammals, humans, and robotic collectives.
 The facility consists of 1,900 observable cubic meters and is an adaptive space that can be used for a variety of projects.
 The initial idea arose in 2015 and the first experiments were conducted in 2022.

 Techniques